Amory Building, University of Exeter, Rennes Drive, Exeter, EX4 4RJ , UK

 Afterwards, Christopher remained in Exeter to undertake a Master of Science by Research in Geography degree on a part-time basis, under the supervision of Professor Andrew Nicholas and Professor Rolf Aalto.
 This research employed the two-dimensional numerical model, Delft3D, to simulate the temporal and spatial inundation and sedimentation dynamics of the Sacramento River’s floodplain at Llano Seco in California, United States of America.
 He was particularly interested in whether the spatial patterns of sedimentation on this topographically heterogeneous floodplain, typified by scroll bars and diverse vegetation, conform to the exponential decay law of sediment deposition on floodplains.

 Christopher is currently a PhD Researcher in the Department of Geography, funded by the NERC GW4+ Doctoral Training Partnership.
-His research is focused on improving the representation of vegetation effects in hydromorphodynamic numerical models of long-term river and floodplain evolution and assessing the importance of vegetation on the morphology of the world’s largest rivers.
+His research is focused on improving the representation of vegetation effects in hydromorphodynamic numerical models of long-term river and floodplain evolution and assessing the importance of vegetation on controlling the morphology of the world’s largest rivers.

 Research group links